Risk Parity Whitepaper

 Hypothetical performance results of the Risk Parity Strategy and the Diversified Portfolio are presented for illustrative purposes only, and do not represent performance returns of any actual strategies or accounts managed by Wealthfront or its affiliates for the periods shown.
 The Diversified Portfolio employs the allocation of the Wealthfront taxable portfolio with Risk Score 8.0.
 Please refer to the disclosure section below for a description of how the backtested returns of the Wealthfront Taxable Portfolio was determined.

 The data suggests that an investor in a globally-diversified portfolio employing the same asset allocation as a taxable Wealthfront Risk Score 8.0 portfolio could have increased her pre-tax, net-of-fee expected return by allocating a portion of her portfolio to the risk parity strategy.
 Determining the optimal allocation to the strategy requires forming a forward-looking assessment of its returns, and determining how it covaries with the other investable asset classes.
-Our Investment Methodology Whitepaper describes this approach, and the resulting optimal allocations to risk parity for investors with different tolerances for risk.
 The analysis indicates that investors could increase their pre-tax, net-of-fee returns by up to 0.25% per year, even though allocations are restricted to be no larger than 20% of the portfolio.
 We apply this restriction to ensure clients can continue to benefit from Wealthfront’s other value-added investment features, such as Tax-Loss Harvesting and Portfolio Line of Credit.

 Comparison with Existing Risk Parity Funds